DockYard-Academy/curriculum/README.md

   - Persistence
   - File Based DB and Problems
   - Query
-  - What is a DataBase?
+  - What is a Database?

 ### Elixir Development
 - Intro to Elixir